Landlords Creating Solutions

 In response to the coronavirus outbreak, the Chicago Continuum of Care (CoC) is working to house 1,250 households experiencing homelessness that are affected by or at high risk for complications from COVID-19 within the next 9 months.

 Meeting this goal will require a coordinated effort.
 The Chicago CoC is calling on landlords and property owners across Chicago to participate in the Chicago Rents Program and provide available rental units to support their fellow Chicagoans experiencing housing instability.
+Learn more in this article detailing our work in the American Apartment Owners Association (AAOA) newsletter.
 Some of the benefits of partnering with the Chicago CoC include:

 Landlords receive guaranteed, timely rent payments and security deposits, incentives to hold empty units, and funds to offset atypical costs.